Affordable Learning Grant

 • Inclusion of a quantitative or qualitative assessment plan.

-• Connects with one of the institutional goals or one of the signature areas of distinction.
+• Connects with one of the institutional goals and one of the signature areas of distinction.

-• A statement of support from your Department Head, Assistant/Associate Dean and Dean.
+• A statement of support from your department head and assistant/associate dean or dean.

 All grantees will be required to:

-• Attend four required workshops and meeting with the OER unit director on a regular basis.
+• Attend the required workshops and meetings with the OER project manager on a regular basis.

-• Work with their department to determine a mutually acceptable disbursement process.
+• Work with your department to determine a mutually acceptable disbursement process.

-• Obtain written agreement to license the work of contributors and collaborators working on the project as CC BY 4.0 Int’l, submit permissions document, and give credit in the work.
+• Obtain written agreement to license the work of contributors and collaborators working on the project as CC BY 4.0 International, submit permissions document and give credit in the work.

 • Provide complete citations and attributions for all images, graphs, charts or other media.